davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'IsContractActive' in a data model, specifically for a table named 'vw_Timesheet'.
 Here's what it does in simple business terms:

-1. **Checks Contract End Date**: The expression first checks if the 'ContractEndDate' for each record (or row) in the 'vw_Timesheet' table is blank (meaning there is no end date specified) or if the end date is in the future (greater than today's date).
+1. **Check Contract End Date**: The expression first checks if the 'ContractEndDate' for each record (or row) in the 'vw_Timesheet' table is blank (meaning there is no end date specified) or if the end date is in the future (greater than today's date).

-2. **Determines Contract Status**:
+2. **Determine Contract Status**:
-   - If either of those conditions is true (the end date is blank or it is a future date), the expression labels the contract as "Active".
+   - If either of these conditions is true (the end date is blank or it is a future date), the expression will return "Active".
+This means that the contract is currently valid and ongoing.
-   - If neither condition is true (meaning there is a specific end date that is in the past), it labels the contract as "Not Active".
+   - If neither condition is true (meaning there is a specified end date that is in the past), it will return "Not Active".
+This indicates that the contract has ended.

-3. **Outcome**: The result is a clear indication of whether each contract is currently active or not, which can be useful for reporting, analysis, or decision-making regarding contracts in the organization.

-In summary, this DAX code helps identify and categorize contracts based on their end dates, allowing users to easily see which contracts are still active.
+In summary, this calculated column helps to quickly identify whether a contract is currently active or not based on its end date, providing valuable information for managing contracts effectively.

 **`MAIN_UNIT`** (`string`)

-- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each timesheet entry, facilitating the categorization and analysis of labor data by department or team.
+- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each timesheet entry, facilitating the categorization and analysis of labor hours by department or team.
 - **DAX Expression:**
 ```dax
 IF(